welly-ui/retailer_rewards_program/README.md

-# Things need to know
+# How to run the code
-Please do  `npm install` before running `npm start` since this repo does not contain node_modules

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+1. Running  `npm install`

-### `npm start`
+2. Enter `npm start`

-Runs the app in the development mode.\
+Then the app will running in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\